dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 ## ASP.NET MVC Error Handling

-[MVC](../mvc/index.md) apps have some additional options when it comes to handling errors, such as configuring exception filters and performing model validation.
+[MVC](../mvc/index.md) apps have some additional options for handling errors, such as configuring exception filters and performing model validation.

 ### Exception Filters